baby talk

 • Respond to simple requests like "come here" or "give me a kiss."

-How to Encourage Them at Eighteen Months:
+How to Encourage Babies at Eighteen Months:

 • Work on words and pronunciation together.
 For example, if they say "tuck" instead of “truck,” kindly repeat the word with an emphasis on the /r/ sound.
 Encourage your child to name objects as they see them and acknowledge their progress as they improve.